keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

    * You can also search HubSpot Knowledgebase in Google and find most of your answers there.
 * GitHub: See GitHub page on missions.center for common links.
    * You can also search GitHub's knowledgebase.
+* Regulations surrounding student data and PII are pertinent.
+Make sure that you are up to date on these.
+* Regulations for forms, opt-in, GDPR, etc when conducting surveys and sending emails are in place.
+Currently, all students at SEBTS have given clearance to receive emails from SEBTS.
+This allows us to send them emails and use their information.

 ## Maps and Locations
 * The main location for this role is the CGCS.
 You may need to know more of campus, but this role is most likely being filled by a student and there are plenty of people to help you out.